dkn16/Synax/docs/index.rst

 Welcome to synax's documentation!

-**synax** is a Python package designed to simulate Galactic synchrotron emission, covering both total and polarized intensity. **synax** leverages the capabilities of [JAX](https://jax.readthedocs.io/en/latest/installation.html/), providing features like automatic differentiation (AD) and support for multiple platforms (CPU, GPU, TPU, etc.).
+**synax** is a Python package designed to simulate Galactic synchrotron emission, covering both total and polarized intensity. **synax** leverages the capabilities of `JAX <https://jax.readthedocs.io/en/latest/>`_, providing features like automatic differentiation (AD) and support for multiple platforms (CPU, GPU, TPU, etc.).
 With access to gradients, **Synax** can seamlessly integrate into the broader **JAX** ecosystem, enabling the use of efficient inference algorithms such as Hamiltonian Monte Carlo and ADAM optimization.

 .. figure:: figures/haslam_opt.pdf